ColeTrammer/iros/docs/kernel.md

 This is the basic scheduler implemention.
 It is the simplest possible method, a round robin queue with no priority levels at all.
 Also, it runs the idle task in this queue instead of only when no threads are asleep, which is inefficent.
 It also dispatches signals.
-To improve, the kernel needs to support features like poll(2) and select(2), which allows tasks to actually be asleep instead of always having to run.

 # util
 This has general code necessary for the kernel to function.
 There